lammps/lammps/doc/src/Python_install.rst

       LAMMPS and its Python module can be installed together into a Python virtual environment.

-      A virtual environment is a minimalistic Python installation inside of a folder.
-It allows isolating and customizing a Python environment that is independent from a user or system installation.
-This gives you the flexibility to install (newer) versions of Python packages that would potentially conflict with already installed system packages.
+      A virtual environment is a minimal Python installation inside of a folder.
+It allows isolating and customizing a Python environment that is mostly independent from a user or system installation.
+      For the core Python environment, it uses symbolic links to the system installation and thus it can be set up quickly and will not take up much disk space.
+This gives you the flexibility to install (newer/different) versions of Python packages that would potentially conflict with already installed system packages.
 It also does not requite any superuser privileges.
-See `PEP 405: Python Virtual Environments <python_pep405>`_ for more information.
+See `PEP 405:
+      Python Virtual Environments <python_pep405>`_ for more
+      information.

       To install into the virtual environment, it is first activated and the ``CMAKE_INSTALL_PREFIX`` is set to value of the ``$VIRTUAL_ENV`` environment